ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

 Building an ISO-Compliant Training Program

-A strong ISO training system typically includes:
+A practical, audit-ready training system typically includes:

-Competency matrix aligned to roles
+A competency matrix aligned to defined roles

-Internal auditor training process
+Internal auditor qualification processes

 Controlled record retention

-Common Gaps Found During ISO Audits
+Common Gaps Identified During Audits

-Training matrices not aligned to job descriptions
+Training matrices misaligned with job descriptions

 No documented effectiveness evaluation

-Internal auditors without formal competence evidence
+Internal auditors lacking formal competence evidence

 Contractors excluded from training scope